cslarsen/csl.name/_drafts/c64-coding.md

 While loading, you may hit Command-W to enter warp speed, then disable it again before running.

-The last time I looked at the Dust tutorial above, they had a huge amount of space between the BASIC loader and the start of the main assembly code.
-This doesn't just waste disk space, it also takes ages to load, even in warp mode.
-In the below example, the main assembly code starts right after the loader.
-Of course, if your program becomes larger, you may want to split your code into several files, and then just have a loader.
-Using `LOAD "*",8,1` also runs it right off the bat, as the last `,1` loads right into memory and executes from there.

 A BASIC loader
 --------------